 Yellow leaves on tomato plants can be caused by several reasons.
 Nutritional deficiencies, plant diseases, and even the way you water tomatoes can play a part.

 Tomatoes are one of the most popular garden vegetables grown by home gardeners.
 They are also prone to a myriad of problems, including tomatoes not turning red, bottom end rot, and leaves turning yellow.
-Discovering that your plants have yellow leaves can be a big disappointment and cause dismay.

 Keep reading and we’ll help you narrow down the cause of yellowing leaves on your tomato plants.